This page contains information about the Consultation Document and Supporting Documentation for the 2018-2028 Long Term Plan.

 We want you to tell us what you think of this plan, the choices we have outlined, the projects and what we are proposing.
 We are also consulting on changes to our fees and charges and various policies.
 All of the supporting documents are available on our website.
 If you do not have access to the internet or would prefer a hard copy, please call us to request them.

-Alongside the Consultation Document for the LTP we are also consulting on our:
+Alongside the Consultation Document for the LTP we also consulted on our:

 revenue and financing policy

 development contributions policy

 Consultation on these policies, fees and charges, will be publicly notified on our website.
 People interested in the proposals will be able to present their views during a formal submission period from 7 March to 8 April 2018.
 This will be followed by formal hearings where any submitter may choose to speak to their submission.